 Electric cars are an increasing presence on our roads.
-Growing climate concerns and rising fuel prices has driven Kiwis to alternative vehicles in record numbers over the past year.
+Growing climate concerns and rising fuel prices have driven Kiwis to alternative vehicles in record numbers over the past few years.

 →Related article: Cheapest Electric Cars (EVs) in New Zealand

 To help make electric cars more affordable, the government introduced the Clean Car Discount, to help lower the entry point for EVs.
-And, so far, it’s working.
+And, so far, it has been working.
 Since the discount came into effect, EV sales have skyrocketed.
-So what is the Clean Car Discount, and what changes have been made that you should know about?
+So what is the Clean Car Discount, and what upcoming changes should you know about?

 What is the Clean Car Discount?

-The Clean Car Discount is a government initiative introduced in July 2021.
+The Clean Car Discount is a government initiative, originally introduced in July 2021.
 Initially, it provided fixed cashback rebates for consumers that purchased electric (BEV) and hybrid (PHEV) vehicles.
-Those rebates were:
+The rebates as of July 2023 are:

 As electric and hybrid vehicles are typically costlier than internal combustion engine (ICE) vehicles, the initiative was designed to encourage Kiwis to opt for carbon-friendly vehicles by making them more affordable.

-And the sales data suggest it’s working: 2021 was the biggest year on record for EV and PHEV sales overall.
-But if you look at the data pre- and post-rebate, the difference is clear.
+And the sales data suggest it’s working: 2022 was the biggest year on record for EV and PHEV sales overall.
+Last year 16,223 new EVs were registered in New Zealand, versus just 6897 in 2021.

 What else do I need to know?

-Aside from what’s mentioned above, to qualify for the Clean Car Discount your vehicle must:
+Aside from what’s mentioned above, to qualify for the current Clean Car Discount your vehicle must: